Global Fellows Categories

 - Emile Noël Fellows are postdoctoral or tenured academics with a demonstrable background of legal scholarship on the themes prioritized by the Jean Monnet Center for International and Regional Economic Law & Justice.

-The deadline for receipt of Global Fellows Program application and application materials to participate in the 2020-2021 academic year is January 15, 2020.
+The expected deadline for receipt of Global Fellows Program application and application materials to participate in the 2021-2022 academic year is January 15, 2021.
 Except as noted below, applications must be received and completed by this date in order to be considered for participation in the Global Fellows Program for the upcoming year.

 To apply, please refer to the Application Instructions.